 I like Tarantino, and his movies.
 I even like his special style of movie making.
 With this film I think he was so excited about the concept and once the script was leaked, he rushed to jack up the plot and get it out to his public.
 While the movie was entertaining, I could see and hear Tarantino trying too hard to shock me with his special hipster/gangster vision.
 If I had seen it in a drive-in theatre in 1974 I would be talking about for weeks, and for that reason I must give this movie 3 stars out of 5.
 What I look forward to is a new Tarantino movie that will break new ground and not just bathe old movie genres in new blood.

 Tom Basham is an indie filmmaker.
-Here is a link to his movie review site: http://bashmovies.wordpress.com
+Here is a link to his movie review site: https://bashmovies.wordpress.com